 Pack a separate bag with essentials for your pet.
 It will be much easier to find anything they might need on the trip if you keep their things separate from yours.

-• Enough pet food for the entire trip
+- Enough pet food and treats for the entire trip

 In addition to this list, make sure you have anything specific to the region you’re going to or for any activities you are planning on.
 For example, if you are going somewhere colder, you may want to consider a sweater or booties for your pet.
 Also, if you are going to be doing anything near water, pet life vests can literally be lifesavers.

 While having them ride shotgun may seem like an ideal place for your pet, it can be very dangerous for both of you.
 Keeping them in a safety-approved crate or carrier will keep them safe in case of an accident and will keep them from distracting you too much while you’re driving.
 In some states, it’s even required by law that you keep your pet properly restrained while driving.

 NEVER Leave Your Pet Alone in The Car